Campaign posters in Uganda’s 2011 elections. Photo credit: Flickr/Gabriel White (CC BY-SA 2.0)

 February 18, 2016

-Uganda is due to hold general elections in February 2021.
+Uganda has scheduled general elections for January 14, 2021.
 Voters will elect a president and most of the 426 members of the unicameral parliament.
 The election commission has said that the vote will take place between January 10 and February 8, 2021.

 From 1986 to 2006, the Lord’s Resistance Army (LRA), an apocalyptic cult, waged an insurgency that terrorized the north of the country.
 The LRA’s leader, Joseph Kony, fled Uganda in 2006, but the insurgency left a humanitarian disaster in its wake.
 It killed over 100,000 people, and kidnapped countless children and made them into child soldiers.